-The University of Oxford is one of the most prestigious schools in the world, making the admissions process highly selective for aspiring applicants.
-Students from all around the globe prepare from a young age with hopes of getting admitted into the university.
+The University of Oxford is one of the most prestigious schools in the world, making the admissions process highly selective for aspiring students.
+People from all around the globe prepare from a young age with hopes of getting admitted into the university.

-With so many applicants to compete against, there is little room for error in your application.
-This article will provide you with everything you need to know about the University of Oxford and its admission process.
+With so many students to compete against, your application has little room for error.
+This article will provide you with everything you need to know about the University of Oxford and its admission process, from GPA and letters of recommendation to the interview.

-Before we dive into that process, let’s take a look at Oxford’s history.
+Before we dive into how to get into Oxford, let’s take a look at Oxford’s history.
 We’ll tell you about the accolades associated with the school and why it’s in such high demand for students.

 About the University of Oxford

-The University of Oxford is one of the leading universities in the world.
+Located in Oxford, England, the University of Oxford is one of the world’s leading universities.
 Oxford is known as a premier research institution that produces top-tier graduates and scholars from around the world.

-The university is located in Oxford, England, and it was founded in 1096.
-This makes it one of the oldest universities still operating today.
+The school was founded in 1096, making it one of the oldest universities operating today.

 The university’s rich history makes it a legendary and iconic destination for some of the most skilled students and faculty in academia.
 In addition, the university’s alumni base is vast due to its established history as a renowned institution.